-Total Erupted Volume (km 3 (DRE)) Eruption Magnitude Eruption type (VEI) Duration (hour/days) Historical relative frequency (Probability) (KIII (DKE)) (VEI) (nour/days) (Flobability) Small < 0.1 1 to 2 small lava flows or small 35-40 hours 1 out 5 (20%) scoria cones.
-VEI=2 Medium 0.1-0.5 3 to 4 Effusive and/or Vulcanian 4-40 days to violent Strombolian possibly pulsating 2-3 out 5 (40-60%) Surtseyan.
-VEI=3 if Surtseyan Large >0.5 4 to 5 Explosive and/or effusive 1-5 days 1-2 out 5 (20-40%) VEI=4 frequency is difficult to assess due to scarce reconstruction data.
+- 90 (called Nord-Jan), and 2) the volcanic ridge extending from the middle to the southwestern part (called Midt-Jan and Sør-Jan respectively).
+On one hand, considering that the higher altitudes of the volcano are ice-covered and glacier tongues extend down to sea level at several locations, the Holocene eruptions from the summit crater are difficult to map and no tephra layers have been positively linked to eruptions from the summit.
+Only a few land-based tephra records on the ice-free areas of Beerenberg have been mapped with some detail.
+Based on several sediment cores, Gjerløw et al. (2016) concludes that the Holocene - 95 volcanism on Beerenberg has been effusive or mildly explosive.
+As a result, the most common forms of recognized volcanic activity at Beerenberg are flank eruptions in the form of basaltic fissure and Strombolian to violent Strombolian eruptions.
+Eruption frequency is difficult to assess due to scarce reconstruction data.
 However, during historical times, the Beerenberg's eruption rate has been around 1 eruption every 60-70 years, with eruptive phases lasting in the range of days to months.
-During the most recent effusive eruption in 1970, the largest known one during the Holocene, the volume of lava flows was of at least 0.5 km3 Dense Rock Equivalent (DRE) (Siggerud, 1972).
-On the other hand, volcanism on Midt-Jan and Sør-Jan represents mostly effusive eruptions characterized by scoria cones, shallow marine to coastal phreatomagmatic eruptions, coulees and domes (Larsen and Guðmundsson, 2016; Gjerløw et al., 2015).
+During the most recent effusive eruption in 1970, the largest known one during the Holocene, the volume of lava flows was of at least - 100 0.5 km3 Dense Rock Equivalent (DRE) (Siggerud, 1972).
+On the other hand, volcanism on Midt-Jan and Sør-Jan represents mostly effusive eruptions characterized by scoria cones, shallow marine to coastal phreatomagmatic eruptions, coulees, and domes (Larsen and Guðmundsson, 2016; Gjerløw et al., 2015).
 The eruption frequency on this part of JM is also difficult to assess due to erosion and superimposition of newer vents (possibly covering and removing older ones).
-However, considering visible evidence, the (under) estimated number of eruptions over the last 10k years is around 45, resulting in an eruption frequency of 1 eruption every 220 years.
+However, considering visible evidence, the (under) estimated number of eruptions over the last 10k years is around 45, resulting in an eruption - 105 frequency of 1 eruption every 220 years.
 The duration of the eruptions from Midt and Sør-Jan is still unknown.
 The unrest episode recorded in 1732 (Eggoya, Midt-Jan), which led to the largest known explosive eruption, was a Surtseyan eruption that dispersed tephra over large parts of JM and the surrounding seas.
 The volume of tephra ranges between 0.3-0.4 km3 (Gjerløw et al., 2015).

-100 3 Methodology
+3 Methodology

-3.1 Eruption scenarios
+110 3.1 Eruption scenarios

 Despite the limitations of a complete geological record composed of both chronological and statistical data, the possible relative eruptive scenarios at JM are based on 5 historical and prehistorical known eruptions.
-According to the categorization proposed by Larsen and Guðmundsson (2016); Gjerløw et al. (2016), eruption scenarios can be characterised by small (< 0.1 km3), moderate (0.1-0.5 km3), large (> 0.5 km3) DRE volumes or magnitudes (see Table 1) (Pyle, 2015), and sub-Plinian eruptions.
+According to the categorization proposed by Larsen and Guðmundsson (2016); Gjerløw et al. (2016), eruption scenarios can be characterised by small ($< 0.1 \text{ km}^3$), moderate (0.1-0.5 km3), large ($> 0.5 \text{ km}^3$) DRE volumes or magnitudes (see Table 1) (Pyle, 2015), and sub-Plinian eruptions.